Appearance

 - Embla — showcase & API — the full

-@rozie-ui/emblasurface, quick starts, and recipes. - Embla — live demo — the real Vue package running in the page.
+@rozie-ui/emblasurface, quick starts, theming, and recipes. - Embla — live demo — the real Vue package running in the page.

 Carousel.roziesource on GitHub- Cropper libraries comparison — a sibling engine-wrapper port.